ehsanyousefzadehasl/MCP/papers/01-near_memory_computing.past_present_and_future.md

 - **Memory Entropy**: It measures the randomness of the memory accesses.
 An application with higher entropy can benefit from NMC because the cache hierarchy are ineffective for them.
 - **Spatial Locality**: They use the formula proposed by [X. Gu. et al.](https://dl.acm.org/doi/10.1145/1542431.1542446) for this purpose.
-- **DLP**: It measures the average possible vector length and is relevant for for NMC when employing SIMD processing units as near-data computation unit.
-It is derived from ILP score per opcode such as load, store, etc. This metric represent the number of instructions with the same opcode that could run in parallel, thus expressing the DLP per opcode.
+- **DLP**: It measures the average possible vector length and is relevant for NMC when employing SIMD processing units as near-data computation unit.
+It is derived from ILP score per opcode such as load, store, etc. This metric represents the number of instructions with the same opcode that could run in parallel, thus expressing the DLP per opcode.
 - **Basic block level Parallelism**: A basic block is the smallest component in the LLVM intermediate representation that can be parallelized.
 If an application jas high block-level parallelism, it can benefit from multiple processing units.

 They use an open source software analysis tool with the above-listed metrics to analyze multi-thread applications from NMC perspective.